 Conclusion: Is Membership Rewards for me?

-The flexibility to store points earned from everyday spending, then being able to transfer to a number of partners when a great value redemption opportunity arises, unlocks the power of the New Zealand American Express Membership Rewards Program compared to other options out there.
+The flexibility to store points earned from everyday spending, then being able to transfer to a number of partners when a great value redemption opportunity arises, unlocks the power of the New Zealand American Express Membership Rewards Programme compared to other options out there.

 Playing the points game, particularly in New Zealand, requires considerable patience and access to as much relevant information as you can find to maximise your points earn.
 But in turn this can provide access to great rewards at a fraction of their cash value.